George Armour: Non-sectarian support

-Armour was a devout Presbyterian and an elder of his church.
-The development of his business, however, depended on people of all faiths who were healthy in "mind, body and spirit".
-An early effort to provide education, fitness and development that superseded religious boundaries was the YMCA.
-Armour was a trustee of Farwell Hall – which housed the early Chicago YMCA – in 1861 and then he was elected a director of the YMCA itself in 1867.
-Today the YMCA of Metro Chicago has 23 centers, five camps and hundreds of extension sites to meet the changing needs of the more than 200,000 members served every year.
+Armour was a Presbyterian and an elder of his church.
+He was also involved with civic institutions open to people of multiple faiths.
+Armour was a trustee of Farwell Hall – which housed the early Chicago YMCA – in 1861 and was elected a director of the YMCA itself in 1867.
+The YMCA of Metro Chicago today operates 23 centers, five camps and hundreds of extension sites, serving more than 200,000 members annually.

-He also seems to have been involved with the what is now the Bethel African Methodist Episcopal Church – Chicago's third oldest Black church.
+He also appears to have been involved with what is now the Bethel African Methodist Episcopal Church, Chicago's third oldest Black church.

 Art of this country

-In the 19th century, The cities of the East Coast built museums that imported European works and work by Americans who had been educated in Europe.
-From the get go, Chicago committed to patronizing art created by American artists.
-In 1879, with Armour as its first president, the Art Institute of Chicago was founded as a museum built upon an art school – the School of the Art Institute of Chicago.
-The school trained students to create art, the museum displayed their work.
-This example has been followed by few other cities.
-Nonetheless, today the Art Institute is the second largest museum in the United States and at the same time the school is one of top graduate art schools in the US.
+In the 19th century, museums in East Coast cities largely imported European works and works by American artists trained in Europe.
+Chicago's approach differed: in 1879, with Armour as its first president, the Art Institute of Chicago was founded as a museum built upon an art school, the School of the Art Institute of Chicago.
+The school trained students to create art; the museum displayed their work.

-Maintaining heritage
+Willow Creek Church

-He was a significant contributor to the construction of the Willow Creek Church in Argyle IL where he had spent the summer of 1836 building he 14' x 14' log cabin.
-He returned to Campbeltown in the 1880s and donated the funds to build a fountain.
-In helping create the Art Institute, the grain warehousing business and associated transportation, Armour was part of creating the American heritages of the future, but he never forgot his own humble roots.
+Armour contributed to the construction of the Willow Creek Church in Argyle, Illinois, near where he had spent the summer of 1836 building a log cabin.
+He returned to Campbeltown in the 1880s and donated funds to build a fountain there.

-Integrity and modesty
+Coverage in contemporary sources

-Andreas' History of Chicago, the MLTC's Fifty Years of Banking in Chicago, Taylor's History of the Board of Trade of the City of Chicago, the Encyclopaedia of Biography of Illinois provide biographies for hundreds of Chicago individuals, but none of these works – even when they mention him many times – include a biography for George Armour.
+Andreas' History of Chicago, the MLTC's Fifty Years of Banking in Chicago, Taylor's History of the Board of Trade of the City of Chicago, and the Encyclopaedia of Biography of Illinois each mention Armour multiple times but do not include a standalone biography for him.

-In helping the Greenlees escape the avaricious tax collector, in making good Munn & Scott's bogus receipts so farmers would not get hurt and banging his gavel hard when there's a racist incident occurring in the trading pit, we have a glimpse of a man living the American way.